OdabasiMehmet/Medium/CKA-Prep/cka.md

 6. Make sure, that you do the full exam at least three times.
 7. Do not immediately take the second session unless your real exam is due in three days.
 If there will be a time gap, you may get rusty so schedule the second session within three days of the exams date.
 If you start at noon again, you can finish your 36 hours the day before the exam.
 8. The second session offers the same tasks so do not expect different tasks.
 But in essence, once you understand how to do a task, you can easily manage similar tasks.

+# Registering for the exam
+Exams are managed through Linux Foundation training website (https://training.linuxfoundation.org/certification/certified-kubernetes-administrator-cka/).
+The regular price of the exam is $395.
+If you want to include the CKA course from the Linux Foundation, the total cost goes up to $595.
+Linux Foundations offer discounts throughout the year.
+Just check for special discount times, like Black Friday and Cyber Monday.
+I managed to get both the CKA exam and the CKA course for a total of $208 during CyberMonday of 2022.

 # What to Focus